KevinNavarreteParra/kevin-quarto-blog/README.md

 ## About This Site

-This is the Quarto version of Kevin's academic blog, migrated from a Next.js/MDX setup to take advantage of Quarto's enhanced academic publishing features.
+This is the Quarto version of my academic blog, migrated from a Next.js/MDX setup to take advantage of Quarto's enhanced academic publishing features.
 The blog covers:

 - **Research Methods**: Statistical modeling, multilevel analysis, count data models
 - **Data Science**: R programming, automation, reproducible research